Buying property in Croatia, explained simply

 Do I really need a lawyer?

 It's not legally mandatory, but for international buyers it's strongly recommended.
 Croatian property records can hold surprises — unresolved inheritance, unregistered extensions, missing usage permits.
-A lawyer typically costs around 1–1.5% of the price and is the best insurance you can buy in this process.
+Independent legal support is the best insurance you can buy in this process; agree the scope and cost with your lawyer in advance.

 How long does a purchase take?